Heterogeneity Analysis with Heterogeneous Treatments: Literature

 \section{Literature}

-To our knowledge, this is the first paper that formally studies group heterogeneity estimands when treatments are not homogeneous.\footnote{This paper supersedes \citeA{Heiler2021EffectTreatments} who consider conditional average treatments and their projections under heterogeneous treatments in a more restrictive two-fold decomposition.
-The decomposition provided here is more detailed and additionally covers lower dimensional group average treatment effects.} It connects two topics that have been studied extensively in the literature: first, heterogeneity analyses with homogeneous treatments and therefore simple interpretation; and second, complex interpretation of simple average effect estimands with heterogeneous treatments.
+To our knowledge, this is the first paper that formally studies group heterogeneity estimands when treatments are not homogeneous.\footnote{This paper supersedes \citeA{Heiler2021EffectTreatments} who consider conditional average treatment effects and their projections under heterogeneous treatments in a more restrictive two-fold decomposition.
+The decomposition provided here is more detailed, additionally covers group average treatment effects, and more general effective treatment spaces.} It connects two topics that have been studied extensively in the literature: first, heterogeneity analyses with homogeneous treatments and therefore simple interpretation; and second, complex interpretation of simple average effect estimands with heterogeneous treatments.

-Flexible estimation of heterogeneous treatment effects at different granularity is an active research area \cite<see e.g.>{Athey2016,Athey2017a,Kunzel2017,Zimmert2019NonparametricConfounding,Knaus2021,Nie2021,Semenova2021DebiasedFunctions,Fan2022EstimationData,Kennedy2023TowardsEffects,Chernozhukov2024AppliedAIb,Lechner2024ComprehensiveLearning}.
+Flexible estimation of heterogeneous treatment effects at different granularity is an active research area \cite{Athey2016,Athey2017a,Kunzel2017,Zimmert2019NonparametricConfounding,Knaus2021,Nie2021,Semenova2021DebiasedFunctions,Fan2022EstimationData,Kennedy2023TowardsEffects,Chernozhukov2024AppliedAIb,Lechner2024ComprehensiveLearning}.
 Interpretation of the respective estimands is straightforward if analyzed treatment values correspond to a single potential outcome, i.e.~treatments are assumed to be homogeneous.
 This paper provides a detailed decomposition showing how these estimands capture effect heterogeneity, treatment heterogeneity and their interaction when treatments are instead heterogeneous.